Carlin Hurst Senter MD

-Dr. Carlin Senter is a primary care sports medicine doctor who focuses on helping patients of all ages stay active, reduce injury risk and achieve peak performance.
-She has particular interests in exercise counseling and exercise prescription as well as in treating sports concussions.
+Dr. Carlin Senter is a primary care sports medicine doctor who focuses on helping patients of all ages stay active, reduce injury risk, and achieve peak performance.
+She has particular interests in exercise counseling and exercises prescription as well as in treating sports concussions.
 She is co-director of the UCSF Sports Concussion Program.

 Dr. Senter earned her medical degree at the David Geffen School of Medicine at UCLA.
 She then completed a residency in internal medicine at the University of Washington Medical Center, followed by a fellowship in primary care sports medicine at UCLA.

 Dr. Senter is an associate professor of medicine and orthopedics at UCSF.
 She belongs to the American College of Physicians, American Medical Society for Sports Medicine, American College of Sports Medicine, and Society of General Internal Medicine.
 She has received numerous awards for teaching and service.